NghtCaptn/pyNfo/README.md

 A simple Python Script for Windows that generates neat bbcode for your movie descriptions.
 Requires Python and Mediainfo CLI.

 # Update 11/5/2018
 The script now uses ffmpeg to generate screen shots of a video file, uploads it to imagebam then generates the correct bbcode for thumbnail links to the images.
 Upon completeion of the script the image files are deleted from host computer.
+As pyNfo uploads to imagebam it displays out the full path of each file location upon successful completion.
+I also fix the language field so it displays "English" as opposed to "en".
+The URL for the imdb info is also fixed.

 ### Prerequisites
 Right now this verson only works on Windows, sorry linux users, it won't take long to port a linux version.
 You will need the